sbrouil/hivery-backend-challenge/README.md

 ### Setup
 At this stage the mongodb instance must be started.
-To initialize python virtual environment, install dependencies and load data to the database.
-Type from the repository root:
+To initialize python virtual environment, install dependencies and load data to the database, type from the repository root:
 ```bash
 make install
 ```